-In addition, shares of our Class A common stock may be granted under our 2019 Omnibus Incentive Plan, which amount may be subject to annual adjustment.
-See "Executive and Director Compensation-Anticipated Equity Compensation Additions to Our Compensation Program Following the Offering-2019 Omnibus Incentive Plan."
-We intend to file one or more registration statements on Form S-8 under the Securities Act to register shares of our Class A common stock or securities convertible into or exchangeable for shares of our Class A common stock issued pursuant to our 2019 Omnibus Incentive Plan.
+In addition, the greater of 55,412,074 or 11.5% of the authorized, issued, and outstanding shares of Class A common stock as of the consummation of this offering may be granted under our Omnibus Plan and SPP, which amount may be subject to annual adjustment.
+See "Executive and Director Compensation-Anticipated Equity Compensation Additions to Our Compensation Program Following the Offering-2019 Omnibus Incentive Plan" and "-Stock Purchase Plan."
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register shares of our Class A common stock or securities convertible into or exchangeable for shares of our Class A common stock issued pursuant to our Omnibus Plan and SPP.
 Any such registration statement on Form S-8 will automatically become effective upon filing.
-Accordingly, shares of Class A common stock registered under such registration statement will be available for sale in the open market, subject to any vesting restrictions or the lock-up restrictions and Rule 144 limitations applicable to affiliates described below.
+Accordingly, shares of Class A common stock registered under such registration statement will be available for sale in the open market if, when, and to the extent issued, subject to any vesting restrictions or the lock-up restrictions and Rule 144 limitations applicable to affiliates described below.